“Calm mind brings inner strength and self-confidence, so that’s very important for good health.” – Dalai Lama

 Focus on Quality, not Quantity

-Don’t fall into the trap of unauthentic books, it will deviate your preparation track.
+Don’t fall in the trap of unauthentic books, it will deviate your preparation track.
 And thus it may exploit your time, make you fatigue and affect your performance.

 Trust Your Abilities